habemus-papadum/pdum_plumbum/README.md

 [![Code style: ruff](https://img.shields.io/badge/code%20style-ruff-000000.svg)](https://github.com/astral-sh/ruff)
 [![Coverage](https://raw.githubusercontent.com/habemus-papadum/pdum_plumbum/python-coverage-comment-action-data/badge.svg)](https://htmlpreview.github.io/?https://github.com/habemus-papadum/pdum_plumbum/blob/python-coverage-comment-action-data/htmlcov/index.html)

-A plumbing syntax for Python that provides a clear distinction between data and operators, enabling composable function pipelines with explicit control flow.
+A plumbing syntax for Python that provides a clear distinction between data and operators, enabling composable function pipelines.

 ## Overview

 **plumbum** is a library for threading data through function calls using intuitive pipe operators.
 Inspired by [Pipe](https://github.com/JulienPalard/Pipe), it offers a redesigned approach with a separation between operator construction and execution.

 **This is primarily a syntax library** focused on making data transformations more readable and composable.
-It is not optimized for performance-critical applications, but rather caters to the aeshetics of @habemus-papadum -- so, your mileage may vary...
+It is not optimized for performance-critical applications, but rather caters to the aesthetics of @habemus-papadum -- so, your mileage may vary...

 ## Installation
 ```bash